 For those reasons, blocklisting the hash of the installer is the best way to guarantee that it gets blocked.
 That way it’s already in a list of binaries that are unacceptable, so it won’t matter if it is, or isn’t, on the storage device.
 As soon as a user or the App Store attempts to launch it, Santa will already know about it and be able to block it from loading.

-How do I manually obtain the SHA-256 binary hash for an installer?
+How do I manually obtain the SHA-256 binary hash for an app?

-Be sure to replace <file> with the path to the installer.
-The SHA-256 hash will be unique for a given version of the installer.
+Be sure to replace <file> with the path to the app.
+The SHA-256 hash will be displayed in the output and will be unique for a given version of the installer.

 How do I find an installer’s path?